 If RCRA hazardous wastes must remain onsite for longer than 90 days due to unforeseeable, temporary, and uncontrollable circumstances, an extension of up to 30 days may be granted at the discretion of DTSC on a case-by-case basis.
 Mixtures of RCRA regulated wastes and non-RCRA wastes are considered RCRA wastes.
 For more information on extensions, please contact DTSC at (510) 540-3874.
-An application for the extension can be obtained at DTSC’s Web Site located at https://dtsc.ca.gov/wp-content/uploads/sites/31/2016/01/Storage-Extension-Application-for-Generators.pdf.
+You can download an application for the extension from DTSC’s website.

 When unforeseeable, temporary, and uncontrollable circumstances occur, generators may be granted a one-time 90-day extension beyond the applicable accumulation time provided all of the following conditions are met:

-(1) The generator submits a certified letter, with return receipt requested, to the Certified Unified Pro- gram Agency (CUPA) notifying the CUPA of the extension, provided that the letter is received before the applicable time limit expires.
+- The generator submits a certified letter, with return receipt requested, to the Certified Unified Program Agency (CUPA) notifying the CUPA of the extension, provided that the letter is received before the applicable time limit expires.

 If the generator is located in a jurisdiction with no CUPA, then the notification letter must be submitted to the officer or agency authorized to implement and enforce the requirements of Health & Saf.
 Code, section 25404(c)(1), currently DTSC.
 Contact the DTSC office nearest you for more information.
-See section XIV for list of phone numbers for DTSC Public and Business Liaisons.
+See the “More Information & Contacts” section below for a list of phone numbers for DTSC Public and Business Liaisons.

-(3) An extension is needed because an onsite cleanup activity requires a longer accumulation time (e.g. delays in cleanup due to weather conditions).
+- An extension is needed because an onsite cleanup activity requires a longer accumulation time (e.g., delays in cleanup due to weather conditions).

 In the event of a disaster, DTSC may grant an emergency waiver allowing a 90-day extension to the generators within the geographic area of the disaster if the following conditions are met: